 SharedSpace is a 3-years project, started in 2018 funded by the FWF (Elise Richter programme).
 The working hypothesis of this project is that the interaction of lay people with a social companion robot (in this project the commercially available robot Anki Vector) changes over time and that its adoption and acceptance differ in terms of the socio-demographic qualities of the involved households.

 The main goal is to gain detailed empirical evidence on the adoption and acceptance processes from a relatively small sample (eight households) over a longer period of time (eight months), therefore an ethnographic approach is chosen as methodology.
 Several household visits accompanied by specific field tools and techniques (semi-structured qualitative interviews, Day Reconstruction Method, drawing/tinkering activities, short questionnaires/rating scales) will be performed.
-A baseline of existing household routines will be established in a pre-visit before households receive a BUDDY and are firstly regularly visited over a period of six months.
-After half a year, the absence of BUDDY and its impact on the social household dynamics will be studied by giving it back for one month, after a one-month break.
+A baseline of existing household routines will be established in a pre-visit before households receive an Anki Vector and are firstly regularly visited over a period of six months.
+After half a year, the absence of Anki Vector and its impact on the social household dynamics will be studied by giving it back for one month, after a one-month break.